rtaylor034/axbind_2/README.md

-AxBind is a program that seeks to aid in setting and changing universal key-bindings (among other things) for the indecicive.
+# AxBind

+Configuration management for the indecicive.

+## Description

+At it's core, AxBind is simply a text-replacement program.